-Academic and Classroom Misconduct
+Academic and Classroom Misconduct:

 Students are expected to conduct themselves appropriately at all times.
 Academic and classroom misconduct will not be tolerated.
-Students must read the "Code of Conduct" in the new Student Handbook for an understanding of what will be expected of them within the academic setting.
+Students must read the "Code of Conduct" in the new Student Handbook to understand what will be expected of them within the academic setting.
+APSU Policy 3:005 Student Academic and Classroom Misconduct will be followed in reporting any suspected cases of academic misconduct.

-Writing Quality, Academic Honesty, and Plagiarism
+Writing Quality, Academic Honesty, and Plagiarism:

-It is important that all written work meets the academic standards of graduate students using APA 7th edition formatting.
-If you feel you need assistance with your writing, contact the Writing Center in Woodward Library for in person or virtual appointments (phone #: 221-6559; email writinglab@apsu.edu; schedule an appointment at apsu.mywconline.com)
+All written work must meet the academic standards of graduate students using APA 7th edition formatting.
+If you feel you need assistance with your writing, contact the Writing Center in Woodward Library for inperson or virtual appointments (phone #: 221-6559; email writinglab@apsu.edu; schedule an appointment at apsu.mywconline.com)

-You are expected to adhere to the academic honesty policy as described in the APSU Code of Student Conduct.
-Plagiarism is defined as the adoption or reproduction of ideas, words, statements, images or works of another person as one's own without proper attribution and includes, but is not limited to, the following activities:
+You must adhere to the academic honesty policy described in the APSU Code of Student Conduct.
+Plagiarism is defined as the adoption or reproduction of ideas, words, statements, images, or works of another person as one's own without proper attribution and includes, but is not limited to, the following activities:

-- 1. When material is taken from a source without proper citation.
-Whenever material is directly quoted, it must appear in quotation marks and be properly cited.
-Materials that are taken from a source (but not directly quoted) must also be cited appropriately.
+- When material is taken from a source without proper citation.
+Whenever material is directly quoted, it must appear in quotation marks and be cited appropriately.
+Materials taken from a source (but not directly quoted) must also be cited appropriately.
 (See the APA 7th edition formatting guide for more specific guidance). - 2.
 Having another individual write your assignment and presenting as your own. - 3.
-Self-plagiarism is defined as a type of plagiarism in which the writer republishes a work in its entirety or reuses portions of a previously written text while authoring a new work. - 4.
+Self-plagiarism is defined as plagiarism in which the writer republishes a work in its entirety or reuses portions of a previously written text while authoring a new work. - 4.
 Sharing work.
-Students are expected to refrain from sharing (or selling) completed assignments which may negatively influence the academic honesty of other students at APSU or other universities. - 5.
+Students are expected to refrain from sharing (or selling) completed assignments, which may negatively influence the academic honesty of other students at APSU or other universities. - 5.
 Use of AI resources such as ChatGPT to complete assignments.
-Choose to use as a supplement rather than replacement for your work. - 6.
+Choose to use it as a supplement rather than a replacement for your work. - 6.
 Use of AI tools to modify content or evade plagiarism detection. - 7.
-Failure to acknowledge use of AI in submitted work.
+Failure to acknowledge the use of AI in submitted work.
+(Please refer to the Counseling Program Handbook for more information about ethical and responsible use of AI).

 If you are in doubt regarding any aspect of this policy, please ask for further clarification.
-Students found in violation of academic honesty may be subject to further disciplinary action in accordance with university policy.
+Students found in violation of academic honesty may be subject to additional disciplinary action in accordance with university policy.